Why your support is so important for a fistula-free Ethiopia

 Hamlin’s new Patient Identification Program has identified districts across Ethiopia where women are likely living with untreated fistula injuries – remote areas where access to the health care is limited and roads are restricted or non-existent.

 Hundreds of Hamlin-trained local health workers and Hamlin staff will travel to these areas to find vulnerable women who don’t know help is available.
 Some officers will drive for hours, while others will walk to remote villages without road access.
 They will go door-to-door, person to person, tirelessly searching for women living with existing fistula injuries around Ethiopia.
-The first phase of the program in February and March this year uncovered 24 women, like Tita, living in the darkness, isolation and hopelessness of fistula and were brought to Hamlin for treatment.
+The first phase of the program in February and March this year uncovered 24 women, like Ayana, living in the darkness, isolation and hopelessness of fistula and were brought to Hamlin for treatment.

 This place will go on for many years until we have eradicated fistula altogether – until every woman in Ethiopia is assured of a safe delivery and a live baby.